Enissa Amani: Life and career

 And a second one “Comedians of the World” in 2019.

 In 2020 she created, produced, and hosted a show about racism called "Die beste Instanz" which led her to win the prestigious German Grimme Online Preis.

 Since 2019 she is a prominent activist for human rights targeting racism in Germany, human rights in Iran, Sexism, Afghanistan, Antisemitism and Islamophobia.

 She is regularly invited by politicians to hold speeches such as on the Frankfurt Römerberg for Black Live Matter in 2020 and Woman Life Freedom in 2022.

 Since 2019 she started doing English standup and had shows in the Soho Theatre in London and appearances at the Laugh Factory Los Angeles, and the Comedy Cellar New York.
 The German Broadcaster ZDF accompanied her to New York for the Documentary "Heroes".

 On Instagram she is followed by the German foreign minister and several German high ranking politicians.

 In November 2022 she went viral with a clip from her appearance on the Political Satirical Show "Die Anstalt" with a speech about humanity.

 In March 2024, to commemorate the 65th anniversary of International Women's Day, Amani was one of a number of female celebrities had their likeness turned into Barbie dolls.

 In September 2025 Amani joined the Global Sumud Flotilla to protest the Gaza war.
-Amani left the flotilla due to a medical condition, shortly before all the Flotillas 42 vessels were seized by Israeli forces by 3 October 2025.
+Amani left the flotilla due to a medical condition, shortly before all the Flotilla's 42 vessels were seized by Israeli forces by 3 October 2025.